What is Blue Button?

 If you have an upgraded account, you will also include information from your VA electronic health record that is available in My HealtheVet.
 To get an upgraded account you must complete a one-time process called In-Person Authentication (IPA).
 You can upgrade your account at your VA Medical Center or Community Based Outpatient Clinic (CBOC).

 Blue Button was created with Veterans in mind.
 To use Blue Button, no training is needed, but you may have questions.
-You can select the VA Blue Button User Guide (PDF) to see how the VA Blue Button works.
-If you have questions, please use the Contact MHV tab at the top of any page on My HealtheVet.
+If you do, please use the Contact MHV tab at the top of any page on My HealtheVet.
 You may also contact the My HealtheVet Coordinator at your local VA Medical Center.

 Back to top